Douglas-Nkubitu/Douglas-Nkubitu/README.md

 ## 🚀 About Me

 - 🌱 I’m currently enhancing my skills in advanced Frappe framework development.
-- 💼 I’m working as a ERPNext Techno Functional Consultant at Team Web.
+- 💼 I’m working as an ERPNext Techno Functional Consultant at Team Web.
 - 👯 I’m looking to collaborate on ERPNext and Frappe open-source projects.
 - 📫 How to reach me: [nkubitudouglas@gmail.com](mailto:nkubitudouglas@gmail.com)
 - ⚡ Fun fact: I enjoy automating business processes and improving system efficiencies.